 You may need just a few sessions to get you through or you may feel the need to come to counselling for some time before things feel different.
 I am open to and comfortable with both possibilities.

-When clients decide not to continue it is important to have an ending session to look at what has been achieved, talk about what it feels like to end and think about coping strategies going forward.
+If clients decide not to continue it is important to have an ending session to look at what has been worked on, talk about what it feels like to end and think about coping strategies going forward.

 Clients - Experts in Their Own Experience

 Working with clients outdoors allows for the exploration of feeling through engagement with nature.
-This highly flexible form of therapy can involve a ‘walk and talk’ approach, following an agreed route along the coast or across country, or perhaps meeting and relating in one place.
-This work may be informed and/or effected by the weather and clients need not be very fit.
+This very flexible form of therapy can involve a ‘walk and talk’ approach, following an agreed route along the coast or inland, or perhaps meeting and relating in one place.
+This work may be informed and/or effected by the weather.
+Clients need not be very fit.
 Traditional psychotherapeutic boundaries apply to this way of working (eg, time, cost, agreed place and focus) and we have an agreement around confidentiality should we meet people along the way.
 First or early sessions begin in the counselling room.